untoldengine/UntoldEngine/docs/API/UsingAsyncLoading.md

 # Async Loading System

 UntoldEngine loads meshes asynchronously so scene setup does not stall the render loop.
-Use native `.untold` assets for runtime geometry; legacy USD/USDZ runtime paths are still supported.
+Use native `.untold` assets for runtime geometry.
+USD/USDZ files remain authoring/import inputs for the exporter, but runtime mesh loading and streaming use `.untold`.

 ## What the API Does